|

 2. What vegetables should I use in my beef stir fry?

-The beauty of stir fry lies in its versatility.
+The beauty of stir-fry lies in its versatility.
 You can use a variety of vegetables such as broccoli, bell peppers, snow peas, carrots, mushrooms, or onions.
-For a colorful and well-balanced stir fry, aim to include at least 3-4 different vegetables.
-They not only add texture and flavor but also increase the nutritional value of your dish.
+For a colourful and well-balanced stir fry, aim to include at least 3-4 different vegetables.
+They not only add texture and flavour but also increase the nutritional value of your dish.

 3. How can I make my beef stir fry healthier?